rhpvorderman/fastqdedup/README.rst

       -d MAX_DISTANCE, --max-distance MAX_DISTANCE
                             The Hamming distance at which inputs are considered different.
 Default: 1.
+      -e MAX_AVERAGE_ERROR_RATE, --max-average-error-rate MAX_AVERAGE_ERROR_RATE
+                            The maximum average per base error rate for each FASTQ record.
+Average is evaluated over bases taken into account by --check-lengths.Default: 0.001
+      -E, --no-average-error-rate-filter
+                            Do not filter on average per base error rate.
+      --edit                Use edit (Levenshtein) distance instead of Hamming distance.
+      -c {highest_count,adjacency,directional}, --cluster-dissection-method {highest_count,adjacency,directional}
+                            How to approach clusters with multiple reads.
+                            'highest_count' selects only one read, the one with the highest count. 'adjacency' starts from the read with the highest count and selects all reads that are within the specified distance.
+The process is repeated for the remaining reads. 'directional' is similar to adjacency but uses counts to determine if an error is a PCR/sequencing artifact or derived from a difference in the molecule (default).
       -v, --verbose         Increase log verbosity.
       -q, --quiet           Reduce log verbosity.